|Sweden in WC 1950|

-Palmer played with Malmö FF, and in the Italian clubs Legnano and Juventus.
+Palmer played with Malmö FF, and in Italy for Legnano and Juventus.
 He was capped 14 times for Sweden.
-He attended the WC Finals in 1950, where he was the top scorer for Sweden.
+He attended the World Cup Finals in 1950, where he was the top scorer for Sweden.
 His forward line was known as "Pal-Jep-Sko"(Palmer, Jeppson, Skoglund) as a tribute to "Gre-No-Li" of the 1948 team.

 FW: Gunnar Gren (did not go the WC 1950 Finals)